 **Update–I’ve since bought a second of these produce keepers to keep things like Romaine, grapes, and fresh herbs fresh, depending on what I have in the fridge.
 There is also a berry keeper that is divided to allow 2 different types of storage.

-Even though I purchased the produce keeper, there are still a few more tricks to keeping your spinach fresher, longer.
+Even though I purchased the produce keeper, there are still a few more tricks to keep your spinach fresher for longer.
+Learn how to store your spinach the right way and make those leafy greens last so much longer in the fridge!

 First off, I hardly ever buy bagged spinach anymore.
 Unless it is on sale for a good deal (we are talking $1.50 or less) I walk right past the bagged stuff.
 Generally speaking, “convenience produce”–think bagged and pre-prepped things–tend to be much more expensive, and sometimes lower quality.
 I tend to always opt for the fresh stuff.
 We are talking bunches of spinach–I do this for romaine and kale too.
 Not only are you going to spend less money this way, but I have found, time and time again, that it lasts much longer.

 The first thing I do after getting home from the store and putting everything away is wash my produce.
 All of it.
-Really you should not skip this step!
+Really you should not skip this step if you want to keep spinach fresh for longer!
 You can wash the spinach a few different ways.
 I like to take the bunch apart and rinse it well in small batches.
 You could fill up your sink with cold water and soak the leaves for a few minutes.
 Either way works fine.

 While you are washing the leaves, take the time to sort out any bad leaves.
 What you want to avoid putting in your container are any leaves that are mushy, or brown/black.
 These will let rot start taking hold in the container and that is how spinach goes bad.

-Storing spinach the right way will definitely keep it fresh for much longer.
+Storing spinach the right way will definitely help you keep spinach fresh for much longer.
 There’s no reason why eating healthy should be more expensive with more waste!

 How do you store produce that tends to rot quickly?
 I’d love to hear your tips in the comments!